dyosorio/inventory-tracking-app/README.md

     "amount": 400
     }
     ```

+### Decrease stock levels below threshold and get the webhook notification
 - Use the /inventory/decrease endpoint in Swagger to reduce item stock levels.
 In the request body, include the productId, regionId, and the amount you wish to subtract from the current stockBalance.
 For example, if the stockBalance is 80 and you set the amount to 20, the remaining stockBalance will be 60.
 Ensure that the amount you subtract is enough to trigger the low balance threshold notification.
     -Request Body
     ```